PH 100 Introductory Physics (4 Credits)

 PH 199 Selected Topics: Physics (1-5 Credits)

-Provides a learning experience in physics not currently available; this course is in development to be proposed as a permanent course.
+Provides a learning experience in physics not currently available.

 PH 201 General Physics I (5 Credits)